direktiv/direktiv/specification/workflow-yaml/functions.md

 #### ContainerSizeDefinition

 When functions use containers you may be able to specify what size the container should be.
-This is done using one of three keywords, each representing a different [size preset](#TODO):
+This is done using one of three keywords, each representing a different size preset defined in Direktiv's configuration files:

 * `small`
 * `medium`